Felicia Laberer

-Felicia Laberer (born 13 May 2001) is a German paracanoeist.
+Felicia Laberer (born 13 May 2001) is a German Para canoeist.
 She represented Germany at the 2020 and 2024 Summer Paralympics.

 Career

 Laberer represented Germany at the 2021 Canoe Sprint European Championships in the women's KL3 event and won a gold medal.

 Laberer represented Germany at the 2020 Summer Paralympics in the women's KL3 event and won a bronze medal.
 For winning a bronze medal at the Paralympics, she was awarded the Silver Laural leaf by the President of the Federal Republic of Germany.